stefi2309/Veridion-company-classifier/README.md

 # Veridion-company-classifier
-I upload also the code with the encoder model, even though it's noy functional.
+I also uploaded the code with the encoder model, even though it's not functional.